-On November 15 and 25, 2016, the Company closed two tranches of a convertible debenture, raising a total of \$365,000 (the "2016 Debentures").
+In November 15 and 25, 2016, the Company closed two tranches of a convertible debenture, raising a total of \$365,000 (the "2016 Debentures").
 In connection with this transaction, the Company paid an agent for the transaction a cash commission of \$11,250 and issued compensation warrants exercisable for 166,666 units exercisable at \$0.05 per unit (with each unit being comprised of one share and one five year warrant exercisable at \$0.075 per share).

-The 2016 Debentures had a two year term, bore interest at 10% per annum and were convertible into post-consolidated units at \$0.075 of principal amount per post-consolidated unit, for conversions within one year from issuance, and at \$0.10 of principal amount per unit for conversions completed thereafter until maturity.
-Each post-consolidated unit consisted of one post-consolidated common share and one common share purchase warrant.
+The 2016 Debentures have a two year term, bear interest at 10% per annum and are convertible into post-consolidated units at \$0.075 of principal amount per post-consolidated unit, for conversions within one year from issuance, and at \$0.10 of principal amount per unit for conversions completed thereafter until maturity.
+Each post-consolidated unit will consist of one post-consolidated common share and one common share purchase warrant.

-Each warrant was exercisable for one post-consolidated common share at \$0.075 for a five year period.
-If Noble's share Consolidationhad not been approved by shareholders, the 2016 Debentures would have continued to bear interest at 10% per annum and be convertible into units at \$0.05 of principal amount per unconsolidated unit in the first year and at \$0.10 principal amount per unit thereafter until maturity at the option of the debenture holder.
-Each unconsolidated unit would have consisted of one common share and one common share purchase warrant, each such warrant would have been exercisable for one common share at \$0.05 for a five year period.
+Each warrant would be exercisable for one post-consolidated common share at \$0.075 for a five year period.
+If Noble's share consolidation was not approved by shareholders, the 2016 Debentures would continue to bear interest at 10% per annum and be convertible into units at \$0.05 of principal amount per unconsolidated unit in the first year and at \$0.10 principal amount per unit thereafter until maturity at the option of the debenture holder.
+Each unconsolidated unit consists of one common share and one common share purchase warrant, each such warrant being exercisable for one common share at \$0.05 for a five year period.

-As the debentures are considered to be a compound financial instrument, the liability component and the equity components (the conversion right) were presented separately using the residual method.
+As the debentures were considered to be a compound financial instrument, the liability component and the equity components (the conversion right) were presented separately using the residual method.
 The liability component of \$293,818 was determined by discounting the future stream of interest and principal repayments at the prevailing market rate of 20% for a comparable liability that does not have an associated equity component.
 The balance of \$58,299 was allocated to the conversion option and is included in shareholders' equity in the Company's consolidated statement of financial position.

 The debenture was being accreted to its face value at maturity over the term of the debt, plus accrued and unpaid interest by way of a charge to interest expense.
-The actual interest recorded for the three and six months ended February 28, 2017 was \$8,400 and \$8,900, respectively.
-The accretion attributed to the convertible debenture for the three and six months ended February 28, 2016 was \$1,324 and \$1,403, respectively, for a total interest and accretion expense attributable to the convertible debenture, recognized during the three and six months ended February 28, 2017 of \$9,724 and \$10,303, respectively.
+The actual interest recorded for the three and nine months ended May 31, 2017 was \$nil and \$8,900, respectively.
+The accretion attributed to the convertible debenture for the three and nine months ended May 31, 2017 was \$nil and \$1,403, respectively, for a total interest and accretion expense attributable to the convertible debenture, recognized during the three and nine months ended May 31, 2017 of \$nil and \$10,303, respectively.

 On February 22, 2017, the Company converted all the 2016 Debentures issued in the November 2016 private placement into 4,866,666 post consolidation common shares and 4,866,666 warrants of the Company.
-A loss of \$2,580 resulted from the conversion which was recorded in the unaudited condensed interim consolidated statements of comprehensive loss for the three and six months ended February 28, 2017.
+A loss of \$2,580 resulted from the conversion which was recorded in the unaudited condensed interim consolidated statements of comprehensive loss